Joseph-Elzéar Bernier: Legacy

+Publications

 He published Master Mariner and Explorer: A Narrative of Sixty Years at Sea ... in 1939.

-Joseph Idlout's daughter, Leah Idlout, said that her father was the son of Bernier.
-It is thought that Idlout may have been the only son of Bernier.

 Bernier and his northern expeditions are featured on pages 12 and 13 of the 36-page Canadian passport.

 In popular culture

 Québécois actor Rémy Girard portrays Bernier in "The Big Chill" (January 18, 2016), episode 10 of season 9, of the CBC Television period drama Murdoch Mysteries.

 Archives

 There is a Joseph-Elzéar Bernier fonds at Library and Archives Canada.
 Archival reference number is R7896.